taylorlu/MachineLearningDOC/README.md

   2. An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition
   3. What is wrong with scene text recognition model comparisons? dataset and model analysis
   4. ASTER: An Attentional Scene Text Recognizer with Flexible Rectification
+  5. Char-Net: A Character-Aware Neural Network for Distorted Scene Text Recognition
   ```
 + 相关开源地址：
   * https://github.com/eragonruan/text-detection-ctpn